Fuji 29 and 35 models

 In this article, I’ll return to Japan to tackle the very significant challenge of providing a summary of the largest engines produced by the Fuji enterprise during the “classic” era - the closely-related .29 and .35 cuin. models.

-Like their smaller .099 cuin. siblings already catalogued in an earlier article which may still be accessed on Ron Chernich’s “Model Engine News” (MEN) website, the .29 models were there throughout the life of the Fuji range, while the .35 cuin. series was not long in joining them.
+Like their smaller .099 cuin. siblings already catalogued in an earlier article which may still be accessed on the late Ron Chernich’s “Model Engine News” (MEN) website, the .29 models were there throughout the life of the Fuji range, while the .35 cuin. series was not long in joining them.
 Indeed, Fuji was among the first Japanese manufacturers to offer a glow-plug motor of .35 cuin. nominal displacement.
 These are thus significant engines in the history of the Fuji range.

 The early products of the Fuji enterprise have always attracted attention from model engine enthusiasts and collectors due to the company’s marked tendency to plough its own furrow in design terms.
 Although they were no balls of fire as far as performance went, the majority of those earlier models were refreshingly out-of-the-rut designs possessing a charm which was all their own.
 They were also very well made, especially where it counted.
 I myself have long been attracted to the range on the basis of these qualities, making it a pleasure to research and write about them.
 A summary history of the company's unique twin-stack .15 cuin. models will also appear in due course on this website.